Metal roof clogged gutters

 Roofing

-The answer to 'metal roof clogged gutters' is that clogged gutters on a metal roof can be a common problem, but there are several potential causes and solutions.
-Leaves, twigs, and other debris can accumulate in the gutters, preventing proper drainage and leading to water backup and potential damage to the roof and home.
+The answer to 'metal roof clogged gutters' is that clogged gutters on a metal roof are a common problem that can lead to water damage if not addressed.
+The most common causes are leaves, twigs, and other debris building up in the gutters over time, preventing proper drainage.
+Symptoms include water overflowing the gutters during rain, gutters sagging under the weight, and potential leaks or water damage to the roof, fascia, or siding.

 Step-by-Step Guide